nikmcphail/reel/README.md

 ## Features
 - Search for movies/series by title
 - Choose information you want to see using command line arguments
 - Specify release year for search.
+(Single title only)

 ## Prerequisites
 - Rust